Firewalls

 Characteristics of BSD Firewalls

-• Stability & Security: OpenBSD is famously secure (used in critical infra).
+• Stability & Security: OpenBSD is famously secure (used in critical infrastructure).

 • Performance: PF handles high traffic efficiently (better than iptables in some cases).